Search

 Want to explore further?
 Contact your Thrivent financial advisor or email thriventcharitable@thrivent.com today.

-• Donors age 70½ and older can transfer up to $108,000—indexed for inflation—annually from their IRAs to qualifying charities.
+• Those who are age 70½ and older and want to make a gift to charity can transfer up to $108,000—indexed for inflation—annually to qualifying charities from their IRA.

 What are the potential tax advantages of giving QCDs?